facebook twitter mail

-The purpose of the toy manufacturer example is to show that running a firm produces large quantities of information, which the management team must know and monitor in order to run the firm efficiently.
+The purpose of the toy manufacturer example is to show that running a firm produces large amounts of information, which the management team must know and monitor in order to run the firm efficiently.

-These pieces of information are organised into various Management Information Systems (MIS).
 "Management Information System" is the name given to an elaborate database designed to record a certain type of information and make it available through a convenient interface to the management.
-They are concerned with:

 The accounting system is only one of the various MIS which the management team must have at its disposal, and use to manage efficiently the firm.